What does posttraumatic stress disorder mean?

 Causes of posttraumatic stress disorder

 Although no one could really point out the accurate cause of a posttraumatic disorder, researchers believe that PTSD is a combination of several factors.
-It could be stressful life event(s), inherited, and the biological incapability of balancing or regulating hormones that are released during a traumatic event.
+It could be a stressful life event(s), inherited, and the biological incapability of balancing or regulating hormones that are released during a traumatic event.

 Treatments for PTSD involve psychotherapy and medication.
 The psychotherapy or sometimes called the “talk” therapy involves talking to a client.
 This kind of treatment may last for months.
 However, the most important part of this process is social support.
 People who have family members and friends with them are more likely to recover fast than those who do not have social support.